henges/mvlookup/README.md

 # mvlookup

-A Telegram bot to facilitate conversations about movies by servicing inline queries for film data.
+A Telegram bot that helps facilitate conversations about films by servicing inline queries for film data.

 You can try it out by messaging [@mvlookup_bot](https://t.me/mvlookup_bot) on Telegram.